pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

 |  **  | exponential | binary | exponentiates the left numeric operand by the right numeric operand and returns the result as a float |
 <br>

 You'll notice in the column labeled *Type* that each of these operators are **binary**.
-This is not referring to binary in the sense of 1's and 0's, but rather to the requirement of needing **2 operands** in order to function.
+This is not referring to binary in the sense of 1's and 0's, but rather to the requirement of needing two operands in order to function.
 An **operand** is an object or literal that is used in conjunction with an operator for a specific action to be done.
 For example, in the statement ``2 + 3``, notice the addition operator **+** is surrounded by two integer-literals '2' and '3'.
 These are *operands*.<br>

 ### Precedence